Azure/azure-docs-sdk-dotnet/api/overview/azure/activedirectory.md

 ## Overview

-Sign in users and access protected web APIs with Azure Active Directory.
+Sign in users and access protected web APIs with Azure Active Directory (Azure AD).

 To get started developing applications with Azure Active Directory, see the [Microsoft identity platform](/azure/active-directory/develop/v2-overview).

 ## Client library

-Authenticate users and authorize access to web APIs using OpenID Connect and OAuth 2.0 with the Microsoft Authentication Library for .NET ([MSAL.NET](/azure/active-directory/develop/msal-net-initializing-client-applications)).
+Provide scoped access to web APIs protected by Azure AD using OpenID Connect and OAuth 2.0 with the Microsoft Authentication Library for .NET ([MSAL.NET](/azure/active-directory/develop/msal-net-initializing-client-applications)).

 Install the [NuGet package](https://www.nuget.org/packages/Microsoft.Identity.Client) directly from the Visual Studio [Package Manager console][PackageManager] or with the [.NET Core CLI][DotNetCLI].